Making Sure Mining Doesn’t Pollute Our Water

 - The Atlanta Gold Project lies in the headwaters of the Middle Fork Boise River.
 Atlanta Gold had been illegally discharging toxic levels of arsenic into the Boise River headwaters.
 Based on legal action by ICL, a judge ordered the Atlanta Gold Corporation to clean up this pollution or face additional fines.
 The project is still in the exploration phase.

 - A Canadian mining company named the American CuMo Mining Corporation wants to develop “the world’s largest open-pit accessible” molybdenum mine in the Boise River headwaters near Idaho City.
 The CuMo Mine (short for copper and molybdenum) threatens the Boise River watershed with billions of tons of potentially toxic mine waste.
-ICL successfully appealed exploration drilling over water quality concerns, but additional exploration is proposed.
+ICL successfully appealed exploration drilling over water quality concerns, but the Forest Service is analyzing a new exploration proposal from the mining company.

 Our Job: Safeguarding Idaho’s Streams and Wilderness